-For further information, please contact Noura Insolera (nehamid@umich.edu) or Vivian Burgett (vburgett@umich.edu).
+For additional information, please contact Noura Insolera (nehamid@umich.edu).

-This conference is supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Institute on Aging, and the National Science Foundation.
+This conference is supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development; additional support is provided by the National Institute on Aging and the National Science Foundation.